The Herb Society of America - South Texas Unit

 Leave herbs such as pineapple sage, mint, lemon balm, lemon verbena, basil, Mexican mint marigold, rosemary and oregano on their stems for two days.
 Turn them over after the first day.
 Then strip leaves off stems by holding cut stem upright by the growing tip to strip in a downward direction with your thumb and fore finger.
 In other words, pulling leaves off in the opposite direction of growth.
 Now you should only need another day or two of drying to complete the process.

-Cut lemongrass into ½ - 1” pieces as needed while fresh.
+Dry fresh lemongrass leaves whole.
 Lemongrass has a saw tooth edge on leaves which can easily give you a paper cut if not handled with care.
+Once the leaves are dried, cut them into ½ - 1” pieces as needed.
+Surprisingly, the dried leaves are not sharp and can be handled without protection.
 (BTW: lemongrass is one word, not two, as many people mistakenly call it.)
 It grows rapidly in summer heat so you can harvest frequently.
 If using fresh for tea you can tie long pieces into a knot to fit in your teapot.

 When growing basil for culinary use do not allow it to bloom as this adversely affects the flavor.
 Handle gently to keep from bruising the leaves.
 Harvest the entire plant before the first freeze; basil will not survive temperatures near 32 degrees.
 Make pesto in fall before freezing weather.